graphql-java-generator/graphql-maven-plugin-project/README.md

 * A big effort is done to __avoid any impact on your code, when the plugin evolves__.
 * The `generateGraphQLSchema` maven/gradle goal/task allows to __merge several schemas in one__, adding (for instance) relay capability in the generated schema

-# Two main versions: 1.x and 2.x
+# Three main versions: 1.x, 2.x and 3.x

 The 1.x version:
 * Allows non-spring application either by using the `javax.ws.rs.client.Client` client, which is deprecated and has been removed in Spring Boot 3